mohamed20163858/Catalog-of-my-things/README.md

 # 📖 [Catalog of my things] <a name="about-project"></a>

-> Build a school library ruby App to enable school libarians easy track the books inside the library, the registered students and teachers and the rental records beside tracking any rental happened by just providing the student or teacher ID.
+> Build a catalog of my things ruby App to enable users easy track the items like books, games, movies, and music albums inside their storeroom. this is done by listing all these items or simply add new items and save them in json file using the app.

-**[Catalog of my things]** is built using through following OOP styling paradigm I created classes for every given input entity like student , teacher, book, rental then i create assoction between them for example student and teacher has `many-to-many` relation ship with book so i created rental class to link these two classes together.
+**[Catalog of my things]** is built using through following OOP styling paradigm I created classes for every given input entity like book, game, movie, music album, label, source, genre, and author then i create assoction between them for example label and book has `one-to-many` relationship with book.

 ## 🛠 Built With <a name="built-with"></a>